Broker Check

 What expenses can the 529 savings be used for?

-Savings can be used for tuition, books, and other education-related expenses at most accredited two- and four-year colleges and universities, U.S. vocational-technical schools, and eligible foreign institutions.
-Savings may also be used for tuition expenses at eligible public, private, and religious primary and secondary educational institutions (K-12).
+The money saved in a 529 plan can pay for a range of qualified expenses, including tuition, books, some fees and certain room and board costs at most accredited two- and four-year colleges and universities, U.S. vocational-technical schools, apprenticeship programs, and eligible foreign institutions.
+In many states, 529 plan savings can be used for tuition expenses at eligible public, private, and religious primary and secondary educational institutions (K-12).

 Are there any tax advantages?